bharathgs/Awesome-pytorch-list/README.md

 106. [hub](https://github.com/pytorch/hub): Pytorch Hub is a pre-trained model repository designed to facilitate research reproducibility.
 107. [pytorch-lightning](https://github.com/williamFalcon/pytorch-lightning): Rapid research framework for Pytorch.
 The researcher's version of keras.
 108. [Tor10](https://github.com/kaihsin/Tor10): A Generic Tensor-Network library that is designed for quantum simulation, base on the pytorch.
+109. [tensorwatch](https://github.com/microsoft/tensorwatch): Debugging, monitoring and visualization for Deep Learning and Reinforcement Learning from Microsoft Research.

 ## Tutorials & examples